Pablo-source/targets-test/README.md

 The final output of this pipeline is being used to create a fully rendered markdown report produced by the markdown file **report.Rmd** has been created and published in this repo:
 ![Markdown_report_output](https://github.com/Pablo-source/targets-test/assets/76554081/196a9c12-938c-4757-bc11-33e74089a355)

-So now we have an initial pipeline that we can start to modify and expand to include extra analytical steps in the form of new targets

-![targets_test_final_pipeline_has_ran](https://github.com/Pablo-source/targets-test/assets/76554081/71f23aaa-11b0-4552-8319-fb1c03a41825)

-## 8. Expanding initial Markdown report using targets objects

 The last step of this project has been building and rendering a markdown report called **report.Rmd** populated with the objects created in the pipeline by Targets.
 The aim is to autonmate the reports creation tasks by running a pipeline making it easier to mantain and update this report in the future.
 When rendering **report.Rmd** we obtain a document populated with tables and content from the pipeline.
 This could be expanded to automate reports ensuring reproducibility.
 Trying to follow **RAP** principles.

+So now we have an initial pipeline that we can start to modify and expand to include extra analytical steps in the form of new targets

+![targets_test_final_pipeline_has_ran](https://github.com/Pablo-source/targets-test/assets/76554081/71f23aaa-11b0-4552-8319-fb1c03a41825)

-### 8.1 Adding an univariate TS model forecast using TBTAS and ARIMA
+## 8.Adding an univariate TS model forecast using TBTAS and ARIMA

 Using {forecast} package I include two univariate TS models ARIMA and TBATS to forecast the nect 24 monhts of data.
 This Forecast model is going to be a new Targets in the pipeline.
 And also It will be included as a new section in the new rendered Markdown report as a final output from the pipeline.
 The script containing new targets functions for both ARIMA and TBATS univariate TS model is called **scripts_to_functions_forecast.R**